Research Articles

 Acupuncture improves outcome measures in the treatment of dermatitis, chloasma, pruritus, urticaria, hyperhidrosis, and facial elasticity.

-Systematic Review Cosmetic Facial Acupuncture Itchy Skin Skin Conditions
+Systematic Review Eczema Itchy Skin

 Twenty-four studies met inclusion criteria.
 Among these, 16 were randomized controlled trials, 6 were prospective observational studies, and 2 were case reports.
 Acupuncture was used to treat atopic dermatitis, urticaria, pruritus, acne, chloasma, neurodermatitis, dermatitis herpetiformis, hyperhidrosis, human papillomavirus wart, breast inflammation, and facial elasticity.
 In 17 of 24 studies, acupuncture showed statistically significant improvements in outcome measurements compared with placebo acupuncture, alternative treatment options, and no intervention.